shivam12325/Flutter/README.md

 # Flutter
-Flutter Project which fetches movie list online.
+Flutter Project which fetches movie list from server